HP Inc. Privacy Statement

 HP will not sell, rent or lease your personal information to others except as described in this Statement.
 HP shares personal information in the following ways:

-HP may transfer your personal information to other HP-owned business entities in the US and Worldwide.
+HP may also transfer your personal information to other HP-owned business entities in the US and Worldwide.
 By accessing HP websites, registering for an account or service, or otherwise providing HP with your personal information, you consent to this transfer of your personal information throughout the global HP network of entities.

 Except as described in this Statement, HP will not share the personal information you provide to HP with non-HP third parties without your permission, unless to: (i) respond to duly authorized information requests of police and governmental authorities; (ii) comply with any law, regulation, subpoena, or court order; (iii) investigate and help prevent security threats, fraud or other malicious activity; (iv) enforce/protect the rights and properties of HP or its subsidiaries; or (v) protect the rights or personal safety of HP, our employees, and third parties on or using HP property when allowed and in line with the requirements of applicable law.